John Feenan: Shelbourne

-Ireland international
+international career

 When Feenan played international football in 1937 there were, in effect, two Ireland teams, chosen by two rival associations.
 Both associations, the Northern Ireland - based IFA and the Irish Free State - based FAI claimed jurisdiction over the whole of Ireland and selected players from the whole island.
 Feenan was one of several players born in Northern Ireland who benefited from the FAI's attempts to establish an all-Ireland influence.

-In 1937, while playing for Sunderland, Feenan won 2 caps for Ireland.
+In 1937, while playing for Sunderland, Feenan won two caps for Ireland.
 In May of that year the FAI organised a European tour with a squad that included Feenan and two other Northerners, Jackie Brown and Davy Jordan.
-He made his debut for the FAI XI on 17 May in a 1-0 win against Switzerland.
-A week later, on 23 May, he also helped the FAI XI defeat France 2-0.
+He made his debut for the FAI XI on 17 May in a 1–0 win against Switzerland.
+A week later, on 23 May, he also helped the FAI XI defeat France 2–0.
 These would prove to be Feenan's only international appearances.